Start Dates Flexible

 - Conduct further baseline survey on Reproductive, Maternal, Newborn and Child Health services, research and need assessment and develop partnership plan with respective sectors.

-- Support local partner capacity development (mentorship, in clinical skills, promotion of institutional based in-service training, promotion of professional ethics, support in development of innovative health education materials, etc.).
+- Support local partner capacity development (mentorship, in clinical skills, promotion of institutional based in-service training, promotion of professional ethics, support in the development of innovative health education materials, etc.).

 - Provide technical advice in delivering institutionalized activities for Midwives, and public health officers (1st phase-need assignment and 2nd phase-activity design and implementation).